Lean Warehouse Management: Implement 5S with Bluetooth Tags

 Lean warehouse systems using 5S methodology

 Sometimes, old stock sits there so long, you may not even notice it anymore.
-BLE tags allow you to keep things sorted with an active tracking system.
+Bluetooth LE tags allow you to keep things sorted with an active tracking system.
 Compared to solutions like RFID tags, barcodes, and GPS, BLE tags are a cost effective and increasingly efficient way to maintain a real time overview of stock.

 By avoiding excess inventory and removing outdated stock, you’re sure to find some valuable space on your shelves.
 Ultimately, inventory reduction will also reduce holding costs, allowing you to better utilize capital and more easily respond to demand.

 In Lean warehouses, brightly colored tape is often used to mark off work areas.
 Bluetooth beacons allow you to create smarter boundaries and guidelines for workers.
 This is especially applicable for indoor navigation, helping employees efficiently move through large spaces and speed up jobs.

 Battery operated Bluetooth beacons are easy to install at key locations around your facilities.
 Like a lighthouse in a harbor, Bluetooth beacons provide a digital signal to guide staff to their destination in the safest, most efficient way.

 Establishing a Real-Time Location System (RTLS) with BLE tags can help you do more than just keep things tidy.
 Using low power BLE tags, personnel, vehicles, equipment and stock can all be tracked, allowing you to better implement Lean practices.

 When everything and everyone is in the proper place, work gets done more efficiently.
 When people and assets are tracked in real time, automated alerts can be triggered when designated areas are entered or exited.
 This leads to improved processes, increased safety and theft prevention that will make the entire supply chain shine.